-They’re serious skiers, with Mark skiing over a million feet a year.
-Regulars tell us they enjoy skiing with our experienced guides, year after year—and how Mark does everything possible to find the very best skiing and snowboarding.
+We feel fortunate to have built an incredible team of dedicated guides and staff.
+Regulars tell us they enjoy skiing with our experienced guides, year after year—and how they do everything possible to find the very best skiing and snowboarding.

 Crescent Spur isn’t a big corporation; instead, we cater to small groups of (mostly) repeat clients.
 You won’t find any crowds of tourists here.
 We’re devoted skiers, and want to show every one of our visitors a personal, one-of-a-kind heliski adventure they’ll remember for the rest of their lives.

 Safety is always top-of-mind at Crescent Spur, and we take an active role in HeliCat Canada, our industry’s professional association.
 Every visitor’s week begins with comprehensive safety orientation and training.
 Guests are trained in the use of avalanche transceivers, avalanche backpack use, and hand held radios—all supplied by Crescent Spur.
 They also participate in a helicopter safety and orientation review.
 This training equips visitors with an understanding of our aircraft and safety considerations while in the mountains.

 Our helicopter is a state-of-the-art Bell 205 with notable lifting capacity.
 This machine holds 10 guests and 2 guides, and is outfitted with precision equipment that allows our pilots to operate safely and accurately.
 Crescent Spur pilots are experienced in mountain flying—particularly in winter conditions—and are supported by highly trained engineers who adhere to strict maintenance schedules.